symbol/symbol-docs/source/guides/transaction.rst

 * The mosaic and amount to be sent: 10 alice:token
 * A recipient address: Bob's address in public chain
-* The secret that should be achieved in to unlock the funds.
+* The secret: Hashed proof.
 * The amount of time while funds can be unlocked: 96h

 .. example-code::